iced-rs/rfcs/text/0006-theming.md

 Widgets may require the `Application::Theme` to implement their own specific style sheets.
 For instance, a `Button` requires `Application::Theme` to implement `button::StyleSheet` before it can be used.

 Furthermore, the `StyleSheet` trait of a widget can introduce associated types to offer additional styling flexibility.
-For instance, `button::StyleSheet` introduces a `Variant` associated type which can be used to set the specific variant of a `Button` instance with the new `Button::variant` method.
+For instance, `button::StyleSheet` introduces a `Style` associated type which can be used to set the specific style of a `Button` instance with the `Button::style` method.

 Widgets and `Element` in `iced` now have a `Theme` generic type, alongside the potentially present `Message`, that needs to be specified in the type signatures.
 The compiler will be able to infer the type in other instances, so the overall impact on the API should be relatively low.